vsblanco/Student-Retention-Kit-Chrome-Extension/CHROME_EXTENSION_INTEGRATION.md

 **Important Notes for Import:**
 - The add-in will only import if a "Master List" sheet already exists
-- Column headers are matched case-insensitively
+- Column headers are matched case-insensitively with whitespace normalization (e.g., "StudentName" matches "Student Name")
+- Gradebook URLs (starting with http:// or https://) are automatically wrapped in HYPERLINK formulas with "Grade Book" as the display text
+- Grade column receives automatic 3-color conditional formatting (Red for low, Yellow for medium ~70%, Green for high)
+- The formatting automatically detects 0-1 or 0-100 grade scales
 - Existing Gradebook links and Assigned values are preserved for existing students
 - New students will be highlighted in light blue
 - All data must be in array format matching the headers order

 ## Important Notes

+1. **All Columns Included**: The add-in now sends ALL columns from the Master List sheet, not just predefined ones.
+This means any custom columns you add will automatically be included in the payload.

-1. **Column Mapping**: The `columnMapping` object tells you which column index each field came from.
-This is useful if you need to map data back to the spreadsheet.
+2. **Column Mapping**: The `columnMapping` object maps each header name to its column index (0-based).
+Use this if you need to reference data back to specific columns.
+The `headers` array provides all column names in order.

+3. **Dynamic Column Access**: Student objects use the actual header names as keys.
+Use bracket notation to access columns with spaces (e.g., `student["Student Name"]`) or dot notation for columns without spaces (e.g., `student.Grade`).

-2. **Optional Fields**: Most fields in the `Student` object are optional.
+4. **Optional Fields**: All fields in student objects are optional (except the student name which is required).
 Always check if a field exists before using it.

-3. **Gradebook URLs**: The `gradeBook` field contains the full URL extracted from Excel HYPERLINK formulas, making it easy to open student gradebooks directly.
+5. **Gradebook URLs**: The `Gradebook` field contains the full URL extracted from Excel HYPERLINK formulas, making it easy to open student gradebooks directly.
+The formula is automatically parsed to extract just the URL.

-4. **Timestamps**: Use the `timestamp` field to track when data was last synced and decide if you need to request fresh data.
+6. **Timestamps**: Use the `timestamp` field to track when data was last synced and decide if you need to request fresh data.

-5. **Message Origin**: Always validate message origins in production for security:
+7. **Message Origin**: Always validate message origins in production for security:
    ```javascript
    window.addEventListener("message", (event) => {
      // Validate origin if needed